bartvanhalder/owlin-apidocs/README.md

 	- time

 ##### Nonce
-The nonce variable is a random string.
+The nonce variable is a random string, with a mimimum length of 32 characters.
 **You should generate a different nonce for each request.**

 ##### Time